 - excess gas that causes bloating or burping

-People may have an upset stomach for numerous reasons.
-Although diseases and infections in the GI tract can cause uncomfortable digestive symptoms, most upset stomachs occur as a result of poor eating habits that lead to indigestion.
+A person may have an upset stomach for numerous reasons.
+Although conditions and infections in the GI tract can cause uncomfortable digestive symptoms, most cases of an upset stomach occur as a result of certain eating habits that lead to indigestion.

-The term indigestion broadly refers to the symptoms of an upset stomach, such as bloating and discomfort, after eating a meal.
+The term indigestion broadly refers to symptoms of an upset stomach, such as bloating and discomfort, occurring after eating a meal.

-The symptoms of indigestion occur when the lining of the stomach becomes irritated or inflamed, which can happen if people overeat or eat too quickly.
+Symptoms of indigestion occur when the lining of the stomach becomes irritated or inflamed, which can happen if a person eats too much or too quickly.

 Consuming too many of the following foods or beverages can also irritate the stomach lining and lead to indigestion: